Freshly baked cookies in 30 minutes! The perfectly chewy easy chocolate chip cookies use one bowl, a spoon to mix and no dough chilling.

-I’ve been working on our own chocolate chip cookie recipe for months.
-I heard feedback from you on Instagram that although you loved the NY Times chocolate chip cookie, you wanted one that was easy, used one type of flour and didn’t need to refrigerate 24 hours.
+I’ve been working on our best chocolate chip cookie recipe for months.
+I heard feedback from you on Instagram that although you loved the NY Times chocolate chip cookie and Chick-fil-A copycat cookie, you wanted one that was easy, used one type of flour and didn’t need to refrigerate 24 hours.

 After testing dozens and dozens of cookies, I’m proud to introduce to you these Easy Chocolate Chip Cookies!

 I started with our cranberry almond chocolate chip cookies that people on Pinterest love.
-I was tweaking different things about the recipe, but one time I was moving too quickly and totally forgot the white sugar.
+I was tweaking different ingredients in the recipe, but one time I was moving too quickly and totally forgot the white granulated sugar.

 And guess what?
 My mistake proved to be what I was looking for!
 The white sugar seemed to be making the cookies spread too much.
 By leaving it out, the cookies baked thicker and with all of the chocolate, none of my taste testers missed the sugar.